notspecia/HTML-CSS/README.md

 ## To fix

-1. do exercise number 3 of section 9 (responsive-web)
+1. complete the FOOTER and the documentation of exercise n 3  (responsive-page section 9)
 2. re-check all the past exsercise